abalajiksh/website/content/about/index.md

 >}}
 I just don't know anymore.
 {{< /typeit >}}
-The above phrase is a constant reminder (for me) of all the things I am conscious about being ignorant.
+The above phrase is a constant reminder (for me) of all the things I am conscious, about being ignorant.
 As **James Clerk Maxwell** says,
 > Thoroughly conscious ignorance is the prelude to every real advance in science.

-I believe that by unveiling our ignorance on igonorance, we make the first step towards realizing knowledge.
-And to me, this is the cardinal aspect of my existence.
+I believe that by unveiling our ignorance on ignorance, we make the first step towards realizing knowledge.
 To make efforts in gathering knowledge, I turn towards Physics, Mathematics and Philosophy.
 ## Short Version
 I'm enrolled to Masters in Physics program at Ruprecht Karl Universität Heidelberg.
 My primary interests that I wish to explore are
 - Topologies of Time,